-Professional Behavior (Poise/Appearance) NonVerbal Communication (Eye Contact and Posture) Language Use/Structure (Vocabulary and Grammar)
+Professional Behavior (Poise/Appearance/Eye contact) Responds to Question(s) Completely Language Use/Structure (Vocabulary and Grammar)

 Academic Advising

 Undergraduate students are advised in the Old Cafeteria Complex on ECU's main campus.
 Students are expected to make an appointment with their advisor at least once during each academic semester to gain information on course registration and to ensure they are still on track for graduation.